MurphyPone/murphypone.github.io/src/content/game-theory.md

 ## <a name="chicken" class="n"></a> 3.
 Chicken

 Chicken is an example of a _pure coordination_ game as the agents have no conflicting interests.
 Consider two vehicles speeding towards each other.
-They must mutually, but independently of one another (i.e., without communicating) decide which direction to swerve –or, less violently, which lane to drive in– so as not to hit the other player.
+They must mutually, but independently of one another (i.e., without communicating), decide which direction to swerve –or, less violently, which lane to drive in– so as not to hit the other player.
 Pray that you're not playing against a Brit!

 <style type="text/css">
   .tg  { border-collapse: collapse; border-spacing: 0 ;}